-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for system messages and warnings.
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for system messages and warnings.

 - Your vehicle is equipped with a DEF injection system.
 You may occasionally hear an audible clicking noise from under the vehicle at a stop.
 This is normal operation. - The DEF pump will run for a period of time after engine shutdown to purge the DEF system.
 This is normal operation and may be audible from the rear of the vehicle.